varshayedage/LGMVIP/README.md

 # Calculator
-I develop this calculator to using HTML,CSS .
-To visit this website https://github.com/Nik-debug-max
+I develop this calculator to using HTML,CSS .https://github.com/varshayedage/LGMVIP